Published By Janet Gershen-Siegel at November 19th, 2017

 Earn additional cash back on business categories.
 So, these include office supply stores, telecommunications, gas stations and restaurants.

 Note: this card has a balance transfer fee.
 Pay 5% of the amount transferred or $5, whichever is greater.
 Also, there is a foreign transaction fee of 3%.

-Another option is the Starwood Preferred Guest Business Credit Card from American Express.
+Another possibility is the Marriott Bonvoy Card from American Express.

 Check out the Uber Visa Card.
 Uber is the very first ride-sharing service to offer a credit card, in a partnership with Visa and Barclays.

 The card provides 4% back per dollar spent at restaurants, takeout and bars, including UberEATS.
 Also, get 3% back on hotel, airfare and vacation home rentals.
 And get 2% back on online purchases.